-The ▲Church provides there are three domains of law.
-And according to its faith in these three domains there are three Laws to follow, Physical Law, Natural Law, and Social Law.
-It’s followers obey substantial, life, or human order.
-Read about a fourth law The ▲Church considers is possible on its Religion page Faith.
+▲Church provides religion Three Domains of Law.
+According to its faith there are three laws to follow, Physical Law, Natural Law, and Social Law; ▲Church followers obey substantial, life, and/or human order.
+Read about a fourth law ▲Church considers possible at the ▲Religion page written on Faith.

-The ▲Church furthermore issued, in addition to the three domains, The Order of Law as a tenant of its faith.
-It starts with accessibility.
-Accessibility is defined by what is being ordered.
-Human life is being ordered by society, biology, and the laws of physics yet elements are being ordered neither by nature nor by judiciaries; therefore, Physical Law is accessible to society and Social Law is inaccessible to elements.
+Furthermore, in addition to the three domains, ▲Church issued The Order of Law as a tenet of its faith.
+The tenet adds accessibility to this belief in law.
+First, accessibility is defined by what is being ordered.
+Human life is ordered by society, biology, and the laws of physics so Social Order, Natural Order, and Physical Order are accessible to society.
+In contrast, Physical elements are ordered neither by nature nor judiciaries; physical elements can’t access Social Law.

 When accessibility is applied to Three Domains of Law, The Order of Law is created.
 First-order law is that law expressed within its domain, second-order law is a law’s expression in less a accessible domain, and third-order law is that law expressing in a more accessible domain.
 The Law carries a prefix meta when it’s second order law and a prefix pro when it’s third-order law.
 For example, metaphysics is our first law in a second-order declaration.
 Second-order law is unjustifiable and third-order law is, in contrast, oppressive.
 Enforcing metaphysics is unjustifiable!

 This site, created September, 2019, advertising ▲Religion includes a donations page.